 The agency exists not only to enforce rules on construction contractors, but also to ensure that homeowners are not being over charged by unlicensed solar contractors.

 If you are a homeowner or business owner looking to verify a contractor license in the state of Florida, you can check a license here

-Whether you are looking to become a journeyman in Florida or begin a career as a Plumbing contractor, you will want to begin by mastering the trade.
+Whether you are looking to become a journeyman in Florida or begin a career as a Solar contractor, you will want to begin by mastering the trade.

-One of the best ways to build a solid foundation and position yourself as a professional in the construction industry is by looking into a plumbing apprenticeship program or training course.
+One of the best ways to build a solid foundation and position yourself as a professional in the construction industry is by looking into an apprenticeship program or training course.

 These types of schools can provide you with valuable training in a variety of different trades including: Electrical, Plumbing, Concrete, Landscaping, Painting, HVAC, Roofing, Carpentry and much more!